-Liverpool's architecture is easier to understand once you stop treating it as a list of landmarks and start reading it as a record of what the city was doing at different moments.
+Liverpool's architecture is easier to understand once you stop treating it as a simple list of landmarks and start reading it as a record of what the city was doing at different moments of its history.

 The short version: a port city that accumulated serious wealth across two centuries left behind serious buildings.
 Georgian civic confidence, Victorian engineering ambition, industrial-scale warehouse construction, Art Deco inter-war elegance, two cathedrals that could not be more different, and one building from the 1860s that quietly changed how architecture developed globally.
 That is a lot for one city, and most of it is still standing.